flintlib/arb/doc/source/overview.rst

 At the moment, Arb contains:

-* A module (fmpr) for correctly rounded arbitrary-precision floating-point arithmetic.
+* A module (:ref:`fmpr <fmpr>`) for correctly rounded arbitrary-precision floating-point arithmetic.
 Arb numbers have a few special features, such as arbitrary-size exponents (useful for combinatorics and asymptotics) and dynamic allocation (facilitating implementation of hybrid integer/floating-point and mixed-precision algorithms).

-* A module (fmprb) for real ball arithmetic, where a ball is implemented as a pair of fmpr numbers, and a corresponding module (fmpcb) for complex numbers in rectangular form.
+* A module (:ref:`fmprb <fmprb>`) for real ball arithmetic, where a ball is implemented as a pair of fmpr numbers, and a corresponding module (:ref:`fmpcb <fmpcb>`) for complex numbers in rectangular form.

-* Functions for fast high-precision computation of some mathematical constants, based on ball arithmetic.
+* Functions for fast high-precision evaluation of various mathematical constants and special functions, implemented using ball arithmetic with rigorous error bounds.

+* Modules (:ref:`fmprb_poly <fmprb-poly>`, :ref:`fmpcb_poly <fmpcb-poly>`)
-* Modules (fmprb_poly, fmpcb_poly) for polynomials or power series over the real and complex numbers, implemented using balls as coefficients, with fast polynomial multiplication.
+  for polynomials or power series over the real and complex numbers, implemented using balls as coefficients, with asymptotically fast polynomial multiplication and many other operations.

+* Modules (:ref:`fmprb_mat <fmprb-mat>`, :ref:`fmpcb_mat <fmpcb-mat>`)
-* Modules (fmprb_mat, fmpcb_mat) for matrices over the real and complex numbers, implemented using balls as coefficients.
+  for matrices over the real and complex numbers, implemented using balls as coefficients.
+  At the moment, only rudimentary linear algebra operations are provided.

 Planned features include more transcendental functions and more extensive polynomial and matrix functionality, as well as further optimizations.